abstractFlo/atlas-docs/documentation/server/eventservice.md

 ## Special Usage

-In our own gamemode, from time to time we need this feature, to send data directly to player GUI without the annoying part for create double code on clientside to only send data to GUI.
+In our own Gamemode, from time to time we need this feature, to send data directly to player GUI without the annoying part for create double code on Clientside to only send data to GUI.
 This method will help you to solve this problem.

 {% hint style="info" %}
 Internal we use the client as a bridge.
 There is no magic, only an event that retrieves the data and send it to the GUI itself.